Bachelor of Early Childhood and Primary Education

 Professional Experience Placement

-Year 1: 5-days in infant and toddler education and care settings
+Year 1: 5-days in infant and toddler education and care settings (students who have completed the Diploma of Early Childhood Education will not be required to complete this placement).

-Year 2: 2 x 20-days (40-days in total) in kindergarten settings
+Year 2: 2 x 20-days (40-days in total) in kindergarten settings.

-The School of Education Professional Experience Office makes all arrangements for PST placements.
-The number of professional experience days align with requirements of external regulatory authorities (VIT and ACECQA).
+Year 4: 35-days in primary school settings The School of Education Professional Experience Office makes all arrangements for PST placements.
+The number of professional experience days align with requirements of external regulatory

 Course duration